-The following documents will be required during

-admission for non international students:
+The following documents will be required during admission for non international students:

-- a.
-A fully completed Application for Admission form with a non-refundable application fee, - A true copy of the certified Bachelor and Master Degree Certificate and Transcripts (attested by the MOHESR for graduates from universities in the UAE), - c.
-Six (6) passport-sized photographs, - A copy of a valid passport and residency visa (if applicable), - e.
+- A fully completed online Application for Admission form with a non-refundable application fee (online payment), - A true copy of the certified Bachelor and Master Degree Certificate and Transcripts (attested by the MOHESR for graduates from universities in the UAE). - c.
+Passport-sized photographs, - d.
+A copy of a valid passport and residency visa (if applicable). - e.
 Copy of the UAE National Identity Card, - f.
-Medical Examination Clearance from, - g.
-Evidence of relevant work experience, - h.
-An application letter of 500-1000 words in length, - Official score report of international TOEFL (IBT) 79 or the ITP 550 (taken at ADUKG or Amideast) or the Academic IELTS 6.0 taken within the last 2 years, - j.
-Copy of the latest C.V., - k.
-A true copy of an Equivalency letter from the Ministry of Higher Education and Scientific Research for applicants graduating from universities outside the UAE in addition to a true copy of the certified Bachelor and Master Degree Certificates and Transcripts. - I. Three professional recommendation letters.
+Evidence of relevant work experience, - g.
+An application letter of 500-1000 words in length, - h.
+Official score report of international TOEFL (IBT) 79 or the ITP 550 (taken at ADUKG or Amideast) or the Academic IELTS 6.0 taken within the last 2 years, - i.
+Copy of the latest C.V., - j.
+A true copy of an Equivalency letter from the Ministry of Higher Education and Scientific Research for applicants graduating from universities outside the UAE in addition to a true copy of the certified Bachelor and Master Degree Certificates and Transcripts. - k.
+Three professional recommendation letters.